 Ana introduces participants to the workshop structure and engineering activities before the event begins, demonstrating the standardized implementation model developed through the RAIL framework.

-Future Development
+Current & Future Development

-Planned areas of continued development include:
+Current and planned areas of development include:

-Expanding the library of modular engineering activity stations.
+Expanding the library of modular robotics activities.

 Developing additional volunteer and facilitator training materials.

-Refining implementation documentation using participant feedback.
+Refining implementation documentation using participant and volunteer feedback.

 Supporting recurring robotics workshops at Regency Park Library.